 What are social media data sources?

-Social media data sources used to be the information you could gather from the various social media channels you use.
-Now, it has become more of a catch-all term, encompassing not just social media, but other sources like blogs, web analytics, reviews, etc., that you can monitor to gather insights for better business decisions.
+Social data sources used to be the information you gathered from the numerous social media channels you use.
+Now, it's become more of a catch-all term, encompassing not just social media, but other sources - blogs, web analytics, reviews, etc., - that you should monitor to gather insights for data-driven business decisions.

-Don’t think that you have to use every social channel available.
-You could spread your time and budgets too thin, leaving you with very little impact.
+Don’t assume that you have to use every social channel out there.
+You're in danger of spreading your time and budgets too thin, leaving you with little or no impact.

-Instead, effective monitoring of your brand, and your competitors, helps you identify the channels your consumers are using.
+Comprehensive monitoring of your brand, and your competitors, will help you identify the channels your consumers are using.
 So you can target them efficiently, with content that consumers are happy to engage with.

-Below are some of the biggest social media data sources you can monitor, how people are using them, and why you should.
+Below are some of the biggest social media data sources you should monitor, how people are using them, and why you should be all over them.

 Facebook is currently the largest social media platform in the world, with 2.41 billion monthly active users.
-Recently, it has adapted to be more community focused, with an increase in support for groups.
+Recently, it's adapted to be more community focused, with an increase in support for groups.

 They’re working hard to promote groups further, with ads run during Super Bowl, and a increased focus on groups in the new Facebook design update.